 "Oh! belay that!
-Spin that yarn where nobody knows your filling!
-If you get once moored, stem and stern, in old B----'s grog-shop, with a coal fire ahead and the bar under your lee, you won't see daylight for three weeks!"
+If you get once moored, stem and stern, in old Barnes's grog-shop, with a coal fire ahead and the bar under your lee, you won't see daylight for three weeks!"

-"No!" says Tom, "I'm going to knock off grog, and go and board at the Home, and see if they won't ship me for a deacon!"
+"No!" says Tom, "I'm going to knock off grog and go and board at the Home, and see if they won't ship me for a deacon!"